osamaayub/DevFlow/README.md

 ### Generate an Auth Secret

+You can generate a secure Auth.js secret using:

 ```bash
 npx auth secret
 ```

-> Never commit `.env.local` or any production credentials to Git.
+> **Important:** Never commit `.env.local` or production credentials to Git.

 ---

-## 4. Start the development server
+## 4. Start the Development Server

+Using npm:

 ```bash
 npm run dev
 ```

-Or:
+Or Yarn:

 ```bash
 yarn dev